huiwenn/huiwenn.github.io/_posts/2020-01-21-spectral-clustering.md

 This implementation was a homework for a class called _Geometry of Data_ (very cool) taught by [Gal Mishne](http://mishne.ucsd.edu) (also very cool).

 One thing about CS grad school is that I started encountering problems whose solutions can't be easily found online or in books (how inconvenient!).
-Sometimes, though, the process becomes very fulfilling, and this is one of them.
+Sometimes, though, it makes the process very fulfilling, and this is one of those times.

 ## Spectral Clustering